vox-serve/vox-serve/README.md

 # VoxServe: a serving system for SpeechLMs

-**⚠️ This project is under heavy construction — interfaces are not stable, and performance tuning are in progress.**
+**⚠️ This project is under heavy construction — interfaces are not stable, and performance tuning is in progress.**

-VoxServe is a serving system for Speech Language mMdels (SpeechLMs).
+VoxServe is a serving system for Speech Language Models (SpeechLMs).
 VoxServe provides low-latency & high-throughput inference for language models trained for speech tokens, specifically text-to-speech (TTS) and speech-to-speech (STS) models.

 ### Usage